jjsch-dev/pico_i2c_sniffer/README.md

     s53a00np    -   answer = 00

+### Download the firmware in Raspberry Pi Pico

+Hold down the BOOTSEL button while plugging the board into USB.
+The uf2 file [i2c_sniffer_pio.uf2](https://github.com/jjsch-dev/pico_i2c_sniffer/blob/master/bin/i2c_sniffer_pio.uf2) should then be copied to the USB mass storage device that appears.
+Once programming of the new firmware is complete the device will automatically reset and be ready for use.

 ### Test scenario

 To test the capture, an arduino nano was used as a master that requests the status of a VL530 TOF every 10 mS on a 400 Khz i2c BUS..